I discovered this recipe last Fall and only recently got around to make them….you know how that goes!

 - Mix the dry ingredients together.

-- Using a pastry blender, your hands, or a food processor, cut in the oil and margarine until crumbly.
+- Using a pastry blender, your hands, or a food processor, cut in any mix of the palm shortening/vegan butter until crumbly.

 - Invert the dough onto a greased or parchment lined cookie sheet.